IBM/db2sock-ibmi/toolkit/proc/README.md

 This project is under construction.
 APIs are changing daily, therefore, you should not use for ANY production purpose.
 When this warning disappears, APIs will be considered stable.

-#db2proc - stored procedure for toolkit call
+#db2sock/toolkit/proc - db2proc (stored procedure for toolkit call)

 This stored procedure is called when using toolkit (libtk400.a).
 The stored procedure argument is a blob that contains the 'layout' of an ILE PGM or SRVPGM call.